wia-mej/Solar-Smart-Parking-Hub/README.md

 **ParkRee** manages a network of solar-powered EV charging hubs: drivers find and reserve a charging spot from a mobile app, station admins run the network from a web backoffice, and an AI service forecasts station energy production and availability to guide those recommendations.
 The whole stack is containerized, deployed on Kubernetes, and provisioned as code.

-This repository is the deliverable of a PFA (Projet de Fin d'Année) internship at Nalida Power — a full-stack + DevOps build covering four services and their production infrastructure.
+This repository is the deliverable of a PFA (Projet de Fin d'Année) internship at Nalida Power, a full-stack + DevOps build covering four services and their production infrastructure.

 ## 📑 Table of contents